 If you can demonstrate that you have effective methods to keep your mailing lists current, you can obtain authorization to use the 99 percent accurate method as compliance with the Move Update Standard.

-Checking a mailing list against the NCOA (National Change of Address) database can be done for an additional small fee ($5.00 per thousand records).
+Checking a mailing list against the NCOA (National Change of Address) database can be done for an additional fee ($5.00 per thousand records).

 3. Get the CASS Certification

 CASS (Coding Accuracy Support System) certification is offered by the USPS to all mailers who want to improve the accuracy of their ZIP+4, carrier route, and five-digit coding, by identifying and correcting addressing errors before sending mail to the mail stream.

 It’s available for all mailers who want to increase the quality of their mailing lists.
 The addresses must be correctly matched and coded with CASS-certified address matching methods.
 Standardized addresses qualify for automation prices if the mailing list has been checked and CASS-certified within the last 180 days.